by Dennis M. Myers, 03/24/2021

 She nodded.
 "Sorry."
 Minguard tracked all of their equipment, even the phone built into her arm.
 She glanced at her legs.
 Who knows what else they track.
 Todd Sipe was too loud.
 Attracted attention.
 That study might be an interesting read in my off time.
 No record of Hartness getting on the shuttle.
 Just video.
 Contract switching is expensive.
 Very expensive.

 "Boss, what if he never actually got on that shuttle?
 Faking a video is cheap compared to a contract switch."

 Geday frowned.
 "I hadn't thought of that."
-He brought up his arm display.
+He brought out his phone and tapped the display.
 "Security alert.
 Conduct a station wide verification sweep.
 Search for the face of Wayland Hartness."